tohagan/quasar-q-phone-input/README.md

 [Fork and run demo on StackBlitz ⚡️](https://stackblitz.com/fork/github/tohagan/quasar-q-phone-input)

-Needs more work to convert to Quasar Extension and to genralise properties a bit more.
+# TODO
+- Convert to Quasar Extension.
+- Add a `rules` property to replace hard coded validation rules in this demo.